-Bradley Muhs is an Associate in the Appellate Practice Group and the Commercial Litigation Group.
-He represents business owners and businesses of all size, ranging from closely held corporations and LLCs to internationally recognized banking and insurance companies.
+Bradley Muhs is an Associate in the Appellate Practice Group and the Litigation & Dispute Resolution Group.
+He represents individual business owners and businesses of all size, ranging from closely held corporations and LLCs to internationally recognized banking and insurance companies.
 Bradley’s practice involves assisting physicians and medical practice groups, resolving business disputes of all kinds, and litigating employment and landlord/tenant disputes, among other things.

 Bradley is a magna cum laude graduate of Stetson University College of Law, and prior to joining the firm, served as a Law Clerk at the Florida Second District Court of Appeal.
 He is active in the community and serves on the Board for Gulfcoast Legal Services.
 In his spare time, Bradley assists the Stetson Moot Court Board and acts as a coach for one of its teams.

 - Secured reversal of an order dismissing a lawsuit for defamation against a hospital arising out of physician’s peer review process.